 - BVGH works with stakeholders to align AAI with each participating country's cancer priorities

-BVGH works with African governments to align AAI with each country’s cancer priorities.
+BVGH works with African Ministries of Health to align AAI with each country’s cancer priorities.

-BVGH meets with Honorable André Mama Fouda, Minister of Health, and national cancer team.
+BVGH meets with Honorable André Mama Fouda, Minister of Health.

 National Cancer Control Coordinator, Professor Innocent Adoubi, speaks at AAI symposium.

 Dr. Anne Ng’ang’a, Head of Kenya’s National Cancer Control Program, presents Kenya’s cancer strategy at AAI launch.

 AAI and AC3T presented alongside Professor Isaac Adewole, Minister of Health, at launch of Nigeria’s National Cancer Control Plan.

 First Lady Jeannette Kagame and Dr. Diane Gashumba, Minister of Health, discuss AAI with Pfizer and BVGH.

 Capacity building in action

 And they're off!
 Six MSD scientists participating in the MSD Fellowship for Global Health traveled to two AAI hospitals to volunteer for BVGH and build cancer clinical trial and diagnostic laboratory capacity.
 Throughout their fellowship, the fellows will work with physicians and hospital administrators at Moi Teaching and Referral Hospital in Kenya and the University Teaching Hospital of Kigali (CHUK) in Rwanda to transfer knowledge and skills to improve cancer patient care in the region.

 Learn more about the MSD Fellowship for Global Health.